colin-chang/ShellHelper/README.md

 # ShellHelper
-It's an utility that can help you to execute OS script or script file like bat file on windows or shell file on linux.
+It's a utility that can help you to execute commands or command files(like bat file on windows or shell file on linux) on OS.

 **Nuget**
 ```sh